PeachIceTea/g1pd/readme.md

 2. [Get the latest version of g1pd](https://github.com/PeachIceTea/g1pd/archive/master.zip).

-3. Get sprites you like, the only requirement being that they need to be named with their corresponding Pokédex number.
+3. Get sprites you like.
 I used [these](https://veekun.com/dex/downloads).
-Also, there needs to be a 0.png that matches the dimensions of the other sprites but is emtpy.
+There needs to be a 0.png that matches the dimensions of the other sprites but is emtpy.

 4. Extract g1pd into its own folder.